cgmaiorano/zed2i_3d_capture/README.md

 ## Installation

+1. If you do not already have it installed, install VLC Media Player from the official website or Microsoft store.

-1. Install the ZED SDK from StereoLabs.
+2. Install the ZED SDK from StereoLabs.
 Installation documentation can be found here: https://www.stereolabs.com/docs/installation/windows
     - *** When prompted to select the folder location for the ZED SDK, you can use the default path ("C:\Program Files (x86)\ZED SDK") or change it based on your preference.
 However, this readme is based on the default path.

-2. Grant administrative permissions to the ZED SDK.
+3. Grant administrative permissions to the ZED SDK.
     - Navigate to the ZED SDK folder in "C:\Program Files (x86)" in file explorer
     - Right click on the folder -> select properties -> go to security tab -> click edit
     - Select the correct user to grant access to and tick the box next to full control under "Allow"
     - Click apply and Ok
     - Restart your terminal

-3. Create a virtual environment.
+4. Create a virtual environment.
 Any environment management tool can be used, but the following steps describe setting up a uv venv:

 create a virtual environment named zed2i_lsl_venv
 ```sh